 2. Review Generated Tests: Always review the generated Playwright test scripts to ensure they meet your requirements.

-By following this guide, you can seamlessly integrate TestDriver with Playwright to generate and manage end-to-end tests in your GitHub repository.
+By following this guide, you can use TestDriver CLI to generate and manage Playwright tests in your GitHub repository through automated workflows.